MODatUniSA/mod-fast-style-transfer/README.md

 # To attach to that running process, run $ docker ps to get the name.
 $ docker attach container_name

+# To create a new shell into that container
+$ docker exec -ti container_name bash

 # Setup the environment (if you're using Cuda)
 $ source env/bin/activate